tmak2002/Homelab/README.md

 My personal Homelab managed with Ansible.

 > [!IMPORTANT]
-> It is planed to migrate to k3s at some point this year because of this most here not well maintained for future.

-> [!IMPORTANT]
-> This project is in permanent development.
-Use at your own risk.
+> This project is for personal use.

 ## Prerequisites
 - [ansible](https://www.ansible.com/)